StratusLab/documentation/source/admin-tutorial/index.rst

 This tutorial demonstrates how to install manually a StratusLab cloud infrastructure using the StratusLab system administrator command line utilities.

-A minimal StratusLab cloud consists of two physical machines, although additional machines may be necessary if the internet cannot be accessed.
+The smallest, standard StratusLab cloud consists of two physical machines.
+You will need to have two relatively modern machines to complete this tutorial.

 .. toctree::
    :maxdepth: 2